htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   with the home directory entry pointed to the same place.
   :jira:`2274`

+- Added more special DAGMan script macros to reference information pertaining to the scripts associated DAG and node.
+See :ref:`DAG Script Macros` for more details.
+  :jira:`2488`

 - When resolving a hostname to a list of IP addresses, avoid using IPv6 link-local addresses.
   :jira:`2453`